jordiroca94/Phone-catalog-app-Frontend/README.md

 Phone catalog app where you have a Homepage that displays some telephones, by clicking in each phone you get additional information of the phone.

 - Client side of the Phone Catalog App has been done using React.Js.
 Styling done using styled components.
-Spinner has been done using MUI.
+Spinner done using MUI.
 Responsive mobile app (380px screen).

 Frontend is running on the port 3000

-- Server-side of the Phone Catalog App has been done using Node.Js, express and MongoDB as a database where you can find 3 telephones.
+- Server-side of the Phone Catalog App has been done using Node.Js, express, axios and MongoDB as a database where you can find 3 telephones.

 Backend Server is running on the port 3005